daniel-molina/visualequation/doc/UI.md

 Identical to *recursively void block*, but applied to the usupeq of selection instead.

-With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
-With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 SHIFT-M-w is identical to C-\\).

 #### Void block (S-C-k)
 *   If selection is a symbol, do nothing.
 *   Else, substitute every parameter of selection (if selection is a block B,